StochasticBiology/hypertraps-ct/README.md

 In R, these start and end times are vectors specified by `starttimes` and `endtimes`.
 At the command line, they are stored in files accessed by the `--starttimes` and `--endtimes` flags.
 In both cases, absent start times means that all start times are assumed to be zero; absent end times means that all end times are assumed to be Inf.

+HyperTraPS also accepts descriptions of prior distributions on parameters.
+For the moment these are assumed to be uniform in log parameter space, and are specified by the min and max for each distribution.
+At the command line these values should be passed as a single file, given by `--priors`, with two columns and N rows, where the ith row gives the minimum and maximum value for parameter i.
+In R this should be provided as a matrix `priors` with two columns and N rows.
+Remember that N, the number of parameters, will depend on the model structure chosen and the number of features in the system.
+For example, the 3-feature system above and the default model structure (2, referring to L^2 parameters) would have N = 9.

 Output
 ------